Guest Post on Amazon Sponsored Product Campaigns by Lena R. Liberman, Seller Labs

 Our client’s campaigns were a mess for numerous reasons.
 Obviously the biggest reason was that he’d stopped managing them.
 In the time that he had backed off, his bids no longer made sense and his keywords were stale.
 This allowed the competition to run roughshod over our client because he was essentially out of the game.
 Worse yet, he was still paying for keywords that his competition was winning and he was essentially handing his competition the top placements.

 We had to get our client’s keywords and bids back to reality and we had a lot of clutter junking things up and making it difficult.
 We analyzed the campaigns and eliminated duplicates and costly overlapping keywords.
 With those gone, we turned to the keywords associated with his biggest products.
 We looked at each keyword’s performance as well as its strength as a keyword.
-We archived a lot of poor performers and we took the poor performers that had 5+ clicks but no sales and flipped those into negative keywords.
+A lot of poor performers got archived and we took the poor performers that had 5+ clicks but no sales and flipped those into negative keywords.
 We also batched his keywords so we could easily move them to and from different target groups.

 Move Forward Clean, Lean, and Mean